Vertical Harvest plans October groundbreaking in Westbrook

 “These microgreens grow anywhere from one to three weeks and (have) 40 times the nutritional equivalent of their adult counterparts, Yehia said.
 “They are kind of like a Willy Wonka aspect to our farm.”

-Vertical Harvest’s micro wasabi is popular for restaurant use and as retail item at their Idaho location, she said.
+Vertical Harvest’s micro wasabi is popular for restaurant use and as retail item at their Wyoming location, she said.

 Vertical Harvest also has a greenhouses in Jackson Hole Wyoming, where the majority of their employees have disabilities.